ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-18-generate-markdown-table-of-contents-based-on-files-within-a-folder-with-powershell.md

 </ul>

 The code is:
 UPDATE: Thanks to Jaap Brasser ([b](http://www.jaapbrasser.com) \| [t](http://@Jaap_Brasser)) who has contributed to the this code by adding the help and some improvements like dealing with special characters on the URL (spaces).
-You can find the most recent version of this <a href="https://github.com/ClaudioESSilva/SQLServer-PowerShell/blob/master/Convert-FolderContentToMarkdownTableOfContents.ps1" target="_blank" rel="noopener">Convert-FolderContentToMarkdownTableOfContents.ps1 function here on my GitHub</a>
+You can find the most recent version of this [Convert-FolderContentToMarkdownTableOfContents.ps1 function here on my GitHub](https://github.com/ClaudioESSilva/SQLServer-PowerShell/blob/master/Convert-FolderContentToMarkdownTableOfContents.ps1)

 https://gist.github.com/ClaudioESSilva/12b1d90b64031cb0283bc36180439ede